Deer Park Plant Fire Poses Benzine Exposure Risk

 ITC plant fire plume could be seen for miles across Houston on 3/17/2019.

 Despite the best efforts of firefighters and others to control the blaze at Intercontinental Terminals Company ITC plant fire in Deer Park , the fires at a Houston-area petrochemical plant engulfed at least 8 tanks and involved the release of a hazardous chemical–benzine.
 Elevated benzine levels have resulted in the evacuation of nearby buildings and schools and a “Shelter-in-place” advisory has been issued for Deer Park and Galena Park.
 People in those areas are requested to stay indoors, close their fireplace damper and not run their air conditioners so as to not draw in the outside air to avoid pollution and benzine exposure.

 The Intercontinental Terminals Company plant in Deer Park converts crude oil to gasoline and machine oil.
 For unknown reasons, a fire broke out and quickly spread.
 However, firefighters used over 135,000 gallons of foam and massive amounts of water to partially contain the blaze.

 Plant Explosions and Workplace Injuries

 Starting with the Texas City plant explosion in 1947, Greater Houston has seen more than its share of industrial plant fires.
-Generally, plant managers are under intense pressure to maximize output in order to meet demand.
-A rushed environment and volatile chemicals is a recipe for disaster.
+Generally, plant managers are under intense pressure to get you output in order to meet demand.
+A rushed environment and volatile chemicals are a recipe for disaster.

 The workers’ compensation system provides benefits to employees who are injured in plant explosions and other such incidents if the plant owner chooses to provide his employees with worker’s compensation coverage.
 If the plant owner does not provide worker’s compensation or the victim is not an employee or contractor covered as a borrowed servant, then that is when retaining a work injury lawyer to seek compensation for negligence becomes important.